 10.16.
 FMLA or USERRA Leaves of Absence.
 To the extent required by the FMLA, the USERRA, or other applicable law, participation in the Welfare Plan or any applicable Benefit Component will be extended to any Participant qualifying for such extension under such law(s), subject to timely payment of any required premiums or other amount by such Participant and/or Dependent, and subject to any other condition or requirement set forth in such law(s).
 If the FMLA, the USERRA, or other applicable law requires that participation in the Welfare Plan, or any applicable Benefit Component be extended, financed, or offered under the Welfare Plan in any manner which is inconsistent with any of the terms contained herein or in such Benefit Component, the Welfare Plan and/or such Benefit Component shall be deemed amended to comply with the minimum requirements of the FMLA, the USERRA, or such applicable law, and shall be administered in accordance therewith.
-In no case shall this provision be interpreted in such a way as to implement changes required by the FMLA, the USERRA, or other applicable law earlier than the latest effective date required by the FMLA, the USERRA, or such other applicable law.
+In no case shall this provision be interpreted in such a way as to implement changes required by the FMLA, the USERRA, or other applicable law.